Rivenception/SCSU-CNT-Project/README.md

 # SCSU CNT Time Manager
 ## Rick Mingione

 ## Description
  This is application serves graduate and undergraduate students as a repository for tracking daily progress within the Center for Nanotechnology.

  This is block formatted webpage that manages an student database, where students can log their work hours and productivity, as well as access their last 10 entries of time logged to keep track of previous activities.

  This interface allows students to adjust their logs, upload relavant documents, and add notes for their various activities and experiements.
 Additionally, this tool can provide department heads and faculty to track the progress of active projects and tasks completed in real time.

 ## Features:

   * uses Node and Express server
 ​
   * Handlebars.js as the template engine, designed for Southern Connecticut State University using Bootstrap ​
   * data is housed in MySQL database with a Sequelize ORM ​
   * uses GET, POST, and PUT routes for retrieving and adding new data to database ​
- * deployed to Heroku
+  * deployment to Heroku
 ​
   * uses Mocha & Chai for testing
 ​
   * MVC standard file structure

 ## Installation:
   You can 'git clone' this application onto your local machine, be sure to change the database password to your own in the config.json file.
 Otherwise, the deployed app can be accessed on heroku through this link:

 ## License:
   ISC

 ## Contributing:
 Not currently open source, but visit the contact section to get a hold of the developers for suggestions and editing.

  ## Tests: